swagger-api/apidom/apidom/packages/apidom-reference/README.md

 by the [options.resolve.resolvers](https://github.com/swagger-api/apidom/blob/729a4aa604fb22bd737756ca49eccd6b011bf354/apidom/packages/apidom-reference/src/options/index.ts#L54) option.
 Every plugin is pulled from `options.resolve.resolvers` option and it's `canRead` method is called to determine whether the plugin can resolve the URI.
 If `canRead` returns `true`, `read` method of plugin is called and result from reading the file is returned.
-No subsequent resolver plugins are processed.
+No subsequent resolver plugins are run.
 If `canRead` returns `false`, next resolver plugin is pulled and this process is repeated until one of the resolver plugins `canRead` method returns `true` or until entire list of resolver plugins is exhausted (throws error).